mkim74/AboutMe/index.md

 # Final Project

-**Description:** Create a personal site in markdown that is hosted on GitHub and provides information about you.
+**Description:** <span style="color:blue">Create a personal site in markdown that is hosted on GitHub and provides information about you.

 **Purpose:** This project provides experience working with markdown, Git/GitHub, and IT-related concepts and knowledge.
 As a future IT professional you will, at some time, need to create a web resource.
 This project and this module will provide you with an opportunity to build a web resource using one of many approaches.
 We will look at other approaches later in the course.